“Everyone” understands the high-level goals of a pitch: Make yourself memorable, and drive home your product’s value.

 - Where are they in their lifecycle?
 If a firm is towards the end of their fund, they’ll be more selective in writing their last checks.

 - Who are you meeting with?
-If it’s someone below partner, he/she won’t be making any decisions.
-You may still want to meet w/ him/her, but it’s important to know.
+If it’s someone below partner, they won’t be making any decisions.
+You may still want to meet with them, but it’s important to know.

 What you’re trying to find is the simplest possible explanation of your company’s value—tailored for the VC you’re meeting.
 When you figure it out, practice it again and again until there are no weak points in your presentation.